Raselahmed2/Raselahmed2/README.md

 **Duties & Responsibilities:**
 - 🧱 Developed user-friendly web interfaces using HTML, CSS, and JS
 - 📱 Designed responsive, mobile-first features
-- 🚀 Optimized applications for performance and speed
+- 🚀 Optimised applications for performance and speed
 - 🎯 Collaborated with backend teams to ensure seamless UX
 - 🧪 Gathered user feedback to improve usability